TimKoornstra/TiML/models/README.md

 ![afbeelding](https://user-images.githubusercontent.com/89044870/187948802-7072edb6-6fd5-4c05-852e-187e0cf07a2a.png)

 Which looks very good.
 However, to estimate the goodness of a fit, the R-squared measure is most often used for linear regression.
 If we use our R-squared loss function, we find a score of 0.842.
 Remember, the closer to 1, the more variance in the data is explained by the model.
 Given that our model has quite a bit of noise, I would say that an 84.2% explanation of variance is a very good result.

+### When to use it

+Linear regression works best when there is clear linearity in your data.
+It is, however, not always easy to visualize this (e.g. when the dimensionality becomes too big).
+Nonetheless, when facing a regression problem it is often useful to start with linear regression to test for linearity and discover how well this computationally efficient, simple, explainable method can fit your data.

+***Example use cases***

+- Predicting how the change in the price of product x will impact the sales of that product.
+- Determining the crop yield given the amount of fertilizer and water that you use.
+- Modeling the relationship between income and happiness.
+- Many more…

+## Logistic Regression

+I hope you paid a lot of attention to the explanation of linear regression since logistic regression is very similar to it.
+Whereas linear regression is used to measure the relationship between a **scalar** response and one or multiple explanatory variables, logistic regression is used to measure the **probability** of an event given one or multiple explanatory variables.
+Another key difference is that this probability is not linear, but uses the logistic function to describe the probability of an event happening (more on that later).

+Let’s look at an example.
+Say we want to describe the relationship between hours of studying and the probability of passing a class.
+In my experience – and I assume many others share that experience – if I spend more hours studying, I have a higher chance of passing a class.
+However, studying for 1 hour instead of not at all does not improve my grasp of the material (and therefore my chances of passing the class) as much as, say, studying for 3 hours instead of 2.
+Conversely, there is also a limit to when studying for longer only improves my chances marginally.
+The relationship is thus not linear but can be described using the logistic function.

+As you can imagine, this probability can be used to predict a (binary) class.
+In the case of the previous example, we might say that if a student has a probability of passing the class that is above 50% will be classified as “will pass the class”, whereas anything below that probability will be classified as “will fail the class”.

+Now, onto the math.
+You may recall that for linear regression, we tried to estimate the coefficients (weights vector) for the function $y=\textbf{w}^T\textbf{x}$.
+Logistic regression still uses the same concept of trying to estimate the coefficients, but also takes the logistic function into account, since we are trying to predict a class and not a real number.
+So, we have to optimize for the probability of the class.
+The logistic function can be described as follows:

+$p(x) = \frac{1}{1 + e^{-(\textbf{w}^T\textbf{x})}}$

+As you can see, this function uses the aforementioned linear function ($y=\textbf{w}^T\textbf{x}$) to estimate the probability of this datapoint labeled as class 1 by scaling it from 0 to 1.

+### Implementation

+The most straightforward method of solving a logistic progression problem is by approximating the coefficients using “gradient descent”.
+This is an optimization algorithm that tries to find a local minimum of an error or loss function.
+It should be noted that the weights for linear regression can also be estimated using this method.
+The most common error function used in binary classification is the binary cross-entropy function.
+For this implementation, it is not necessary to know the specifics, but just how to calculate the partial derivatives with regards to the bias and the weights (i.e. the gradient).

+$\partial \textbf{w} = \frac{1}{m}(\hat{\textbf{y}}-\textbf{y})\textbf{x}^T$

+$\partial \textbf{w} = \frac{1}{m}\sum(\hat{\textbf{y}}-\textbf{y})$

+Where *m* denotes the number of elements in ***x***.

+Now that we know how to calculate the partial derivatives of the binary cross-entropy function with regard to the weights and bias, we can update our weights and bias accordingly.
+To do so, we first need to set a *learning rate*.
+This means that we have to determine how much we want to change our weights each epoch.
+If we set the learning rate too high, we can get undesirable divergent behavior, whereas if the learning rate is too low, training the model will take much longer than necessary.
+The learning rate is usually a value between 0.1 and 0.0001.
+This is not a value that you can know beforehand but has to be estimated using trial-and-error.

+After having set the learning rate, we have everything we need to build our logistic regressor.
+We start by initializing our weights and bias to zeros.
+Then, we need to first calculate the probabilities of each datapoint in our dataset using the sigmoid function.
+Next, we calculate the partial derivatives and update our weights using the learning rate we set.
+We can implement this in Python as follows:

+image.png

+That is it!
+Now, the only thing that rests us, is the prediction.
+To predict a datapoint, we simply calculate the sigmoid for that datapoint again, and if that value is above a certain threshold, we classify the datapoint as 1.
+Otherwise, we classify it as 0.

+### When to use it

+As stated before, this implementation of logistic regression can only be used for binary classification problems.
+Again, it is a very useful, simple, and explainable method that can be used as a starting point for many classification problems.
+It might surprise you how well this simple model relates to many (seemingly difficult) classification problems.

+***Example use cases***

+- Predicting how many hours I need to study to pass my class.
+- Predicting the likelihood of a disease given the patient's symptoms.
+- Many other binary classification problems…

 ## Decision Trees